framps/raspiBackup/scripts/README.md

 7. supportsFileAttributes - Checks if a filesystem used by a directory supports Linux fileattributes

-8. stripANSI.sh - Strips VT100/ANSI chars from a debug typescript of a bash script which uses whiptail.
+8. stripANSI - Strips VT100/ANSI chars from a typescript of a bash script running in debug mode which uses whiptail.
 Usefule to debug raspiBackupInstallUI.sh